mendix/docs/ATS/Mendix+Actions/Input/Toggle+Checkbox+Value.md

 title: "Toggle Checkbox Value"
 ---
 ## Description
 Clicks on a Checkbox to toggle its value.
 This will inverse the current value of the checkbox.

+## Supported widgets
+ + Checkbox

 ## Usage
 Pass the name of the checkbox.